Advertiser Disclosure

 Factors That Can Affect How Long Your Tax Refund Takes

-The way you file taxes impacts when you will receive funds, but there are other factors that impact how soon you will receive funds.
-Taxpayers who used tax credits like ACTC or EITC may experience a delay.
-That’s because many tax returns with these credits qualify for special handling.
-This process extends the timeframe for receiving a refund.
+How you file taxes impacts when you receive funds, but different factors impact how soon you will receive funds.
 Incomplete tax forms, fraudulent forms, or tax forms that have errors will also go into the special handling category.
 Regardless of how you file your taxes, it can take over four months to receive a tax refund if special handling is required.
+Knowing the factors at work can help you set realistic expectations of when you will receive a tax refund.

 How to Track and Check the Status of Your Tax Refund